Anon-Planet/thgtoa/guide.md

 #### Roll your own crypto:

-See the [Bad Cryptography][Bad Cryptography:] section at the start of this guide.
+See the [Bad Cryptography][Bad Cryptography] section at the start of this guide.

 **Always be cautious of apps rolling their own crypto until it has been reviewed by many in the crypto community (or even better published and peer-reviewed academically)**.
 Again, this is harder to verify with closed-source proprietary apps.